Current & Abandoned Hard Rock Mines

 Related News & Events

 What happens when a mine owner walks away?
-Find out in this informative free presentation about the financial aspects of mine abandonment in the Yukon.
-Mon, Feb 25, 2019.
-Whitehorse Public Library.
-6:30-8 PM.
+Find out in this informative presentation about the financial aspects of mine abandonment in the Yukon.
+YCS will be bringing this presentation to certain Yukon communities in the summer of 2019.

 The Tom Adit is an old mine shaft on the North Canol Highway right at the NWT border.
 Water leaking out of the adit (or shaft) is of concern due to contamination issues.